 Community outreach work to reduce social isolation.
 Regular coffee mornings are held at venues around the district.
 There is also a younger members group who meet at coffee shops and restaurants in the city centre.

 Befriending service.
-A valuable for members who find it difficult to get out and about.
+A valuable service for members who find it difficult to get out and about.
 It’s run by specially trained volunteers, who make regular calls or visits to people who may not be able to attend other social groups, or who are feeling isolated.

 Friends on the Phone.
 This popular service works by matching small groups of 3 or 4 people together, who agree to share phone numbers and decide between themselves when and how often they are going to chat.
 It’s a great way make new friends and since its launch in 2018, many new friendships have flourished.